Chart Color Schemes

 An assessment of population growth drivers in Ceduna reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ceduna's population was approximately 2,865 as of November 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 168 people since the 2021 Census, which reported a population of 2,697.
-The increase is inferred from the estimated resident population of 2,865 in June 2024 and two validated new addresses added after the Census date.
-This results in a density ratio of 6.9 persons per square kilometer.
-Ceduna's growth rate of 6.2% since the 2021 census surpassed both the SA4 region (5.3%) and the SA3 area, indicating it as a growth leader in the region.
+Ceduna's population was approximately 2,905 as of February 2026.
+This figure represents an increase of 208 people since the 2021 Census, which reported a population of 2,697.
+The growth is inferred from the estimated resident population of 2,865 in June 2024 and an additional 22 validated new addresses since the Census date.
+This results in a population density ratio of 7.0 persons per square kilometer.
+Ceduna's population grew by 7.7% between the 2021 Census and February 2026, exceeding the SA4 region's growth rate of 5.7%.
 Natural growth contributed approximately 57.1% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a weighted aggregation method from LGA to SA2 levels.
-Future population trends suggest an increase just below the national regional median, with an expected expansion of 206 persons to reach 3,071 by 2041, reflecting a total increase of 7.2% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Future population trends indicate a growth just below the national regional median by 2041, with an expected increase of 206 persons and a total increase of 5.7% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population